-save settings: Here, you save menu settings in order to restore them later or to copy the settings to another F1345.
+Via "save settings" you save the menu settings to the USB memory in order to restore them later or to copy the settings to another F1345.

-When you save menu settings to the USB memory, you replace any previously saved settings on the USB memory.
+When you save the menu settings to the USB memory you replace any previously saved settings on the USB memory.

-recover settings: Here, you upload all menu settings from the USB memory stick.
+Via "recover settings" you reset all menu settings from the USB memory.

-Resetting of menu settings from the USB memory cannot be undone.
+Reset of the menu settings from the USB memory cannot be undone.

-Disturbances in comfort
+5 Disturbances in comfort